We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If the bruise symbols were larger, it would indicate they could be visible to the naked eye or cause durability issues.

-The presence of any inclusion lowers the price of a diamond because it often hurts its aesthetic, brilliance, and durability.
+The presence of any inclusion lowers the price of a diamond because it has the potential to diminish its aesthetic, brilliance, and durability.
 The amount of the price change is dependent on the type of inclusion and its color and size.

-A diamond without a bruise or any other inclusion earns a flawless grade.
+A diamond without a bruise or any other inclusion visible at 10x magnification earns a flawless grade.

 These diamonds sell at a premium, so most diamond buyers consider ones with inclusions.
-The question is which inclusions should be avoided and which ones lower its price but don’t diminish its overall quality too much.
+The question is which inclusions should be avoided and which ones lower its price but don’t lower its quality too much.

 The best way to know how a bruise affects the price of a diamond is to compare a bruised diamond with a flawless one.

-This demonstrates how the presence of inclusions such as bruises can lower the price by up to 60 percent.
+This demonstrates how the presence of inclusions such as bruises can lower the price by around 60 percent.

 This difference is even more pronounced if the diamond were filled with bruises and other inclusions and graded an S12 clarity.